 - Use the exact pixel resolution of the target display: The New Project panel contains Display Size presets corresponding to the pixel dimensions of various tablets and displays.
 Choose the exact match whenever possible as this helps the image optimization process used by Intuiface to minimize the memory consumed by images.

 - Hide everything the user is not meant to see: Everything visible - even if just slid off-screen - consumes device resources.
-To prevent this consumption, deselect the "Visible" property of every unseen asset, collection and control.
+To prevent this consumption, deselect the "Visible" property of every unseen asset, collection, and control.
 When the item is meant to be revealed, use the show action to make the asset visible to the user.
+We also encourage you to use a placeholder to display a collection of videos / documents / web pages without loading all of them in the collection.

 - Use the "blur" effect strategically.
 In particular, if your design doesn't require you to dynamically change the amount of blur, we encourage you to pre-blur videos using 3rd party software instead of using Intuiface.
 If blurring with Intuiface, the lower the pixel definition of the video and the smaller the blur radius, the better system performance will be.